 If your child is not ready for kindergarten, consider your options

-If you decide your child is not yet ready, it's important to come up with a game plan for the year.
+If you decide your child is not yet ready for kindergarten, it’s important to come up with a game plan for the year.
 Children who are behind socially or academically should get plenty of exposure to a classroom environment at a preschool or pre-K program.
-It's not much help to keep them at home, away from other kids and the chance to learn.

 “I do think there are a myriad of advantages to spending at least a year in preschool or pre-K,” Snow says.

 Concerned parents also need to recognize the difference between meeting and exceeding expectations.
-Your child does not need to have mastered reading, writing and arithmetic before he or she starts school but should show that he's focused and stimulated by learning.
+Your child does not need to have mastered reading, writing and arithmetic before they start school but should show that they’re focused and stimulated by learning.

 “There’s a difference between a child really being ready and a child being more than ready,” says Snow.

-And if your child is ready, waiting until he's older to start school may cause a bright kid to be so bored that he'll slack off instead of excel in the classroom.
-Looking out for these eight signs of readiness and consulting with the rest of your child’s support system will help you best decide if your child is ready for kindergarten.
+And if your child is ready, waiting until they’re older to start school may cause a bright kid to be so bored that they’ll slack off instead of excel in the classroom.
+Looking out for these signs of kindergarten readiness and consulting with the rest of your child’s support system will help you best decide if your child is ready for kindergarten.